LubosVoska/CacheShield/README.md

 // All tasks will receive the same computed value
 ```

+## Under the hood: keyed-lock pool with sliding eviction

+- Per-key locking is implemented using a pool of `SemaphoreSlim` instances keyed by cache key.
+- Each lock keeps a ref-count and last-used timestamp.
+- Locks are:
+ - Rented when a request arrives for a key (ref-count++ and last-used updated).
+ - Released when the request completes (ref-count--).
+- A lightweight background sweeper periodically evicts idle locks (ref-count ==0) that have not been used for a sliding window (default:2 minutes).
+- This bounds memory growth over time while preserving correctness and avoiding disposal races.

+Notes:
+- The keyed locks are process-local.
+If you need to prevent stampedes across multiple instances, consider adding a distributed lock around the compute section (e.g., Redis-based).
+- Corrupted cache payloads (deserialization failures) are automatically removed and recomputed.
+- `CacheOptions.Infinite` represents “no expiration” (no absolute or sliding expiry set).
+Use with care to avoid stale data or unnecessary memory pressure in your backing store.

 ### Custom Cache Entry Options
 You can provide custom cache entry options if the predefined ones do not meet your needs: